Future developments at Culham station

 A futuristic ‘science city’ of at least 3,000 homes and related facilities has been also been suggested.
 This development would stretch from Culham station towards Abingdon and could feature driverless cars to take people to work, as well as ‘intelligent buildings’ linked to each other digitally.
 South Oxfordshire District council has so far ruled out the proposal over concerns about a lack of existing road infrastructure and because it would mean building on Green Belt land.
 These concerns have not inhibited proposals for developments elsewhere, so this grand plan may yet proceed in a decade or two.
 The scheme does have some support as it could help provide funding for a Clifton Hampden bypass, a new Thames Bridge and various rail schemes including the quadrupling of portions of the track between Dicot and Oxford.

-Even with the increased track occupancy supported by the new ERTMS signalling system, the twin tracks between Didcot and Oxford present a significant bottleneck as there are no passing loops along its entire length.
-This will become even more of a problem when the capacity of Oxford station is increased with more tracks over an amended rail bridge over Botley Road.
-The plans involve the opening up of a new platform 5 with a through line and the conversion of platform 2 from a bay into another through line resulting in no less than six tracks (two of which are relief lines) through the station.
-These particular changes will, amongst other work, involve the demolition of the large YHA hostel adjacent to the Botley Road bridge and the building of an overall concourse, similar to that at Reading, from which all the platforms would be accessed.
+Even with the increased track occupancy supported by the new signalling system, the twin tracks between Didcot and Oxford present a significant bottleneck.
+This will become even more of a problem when the capacity of Oxford station is increased with more tracks.
+Plans involve the opening up of a new platform 5 with a through line and the later conversion of platform 2 from a bay into another through line resulting in no less than six tracks (two of which are relief lines) through the station.
+These particular changes will, amongst other work, involve the demolition of the large YHA hostel adjacent to the Botley Road bridge and a nearby nursery, and the building of an overall concourse, similar to that at Reading, from which all the platforms would be accessed, together with widening the railway bridge over Botley Road.

-As an aside to the above, the line from the bay platforms 1 and 2 in Oxford to Oxford Parkway and beyond initially had to join the up relief line for a short stretch before diverging towards Oxford Parkway.
+As an aside to the above, the line from the bay platforms 1 and 2 in Oxford to Oxford Parkway and beyond joined the up relief line for a short stretch before diverging towards Oxford Parkway.
 This bi-directional working understandably caused traffic conflicts which were not good.
-The East/West line development from Bicester North to Bletchley would only serve to increase the problems and so the track layout was improved to provide a dedicated path so traffic no longer had to join or share the main line.
+The East/West line development from Bicester North to Bletchley would only serve to increase the problems and so the track layout was improved with additional cross-overs between the up relief and up main lines to provide a less conflicting path.

 Oxford to Cowley rail link